brucepan10/Single-Cell-and-Spatial-Omics-learning-notes/README.md

-# Single-Cell learning notes
+# Single-Cell and Spatial Omics learning notes
-Single-cell is an increasingly popular area, which greatly revolutionizes life studies.
+Single-cell and spatial omics are two increasingly popular areas, which greatly revolutionize life studies.
-I am on the way to learn it, so it is a good time for me to take down notes here.
+I am on the way to learn them, so it is a good time for me to take down notes here.

 ***
 ## 0. Single-Cell